raleighquantified/raleighquantified.github.io/_posts/2018-3-13-machine-learning-demolition.md

 Essentially, I found addresses associated with exactly two permits --one a demolition permit, the other a building permit.
 After sorting and briefly scanning the resulting dataframe, I found that this approach had (at least for the most part) correctly identified demolished-and-replaced properties.

-One objection might be that I probably missed some properties that had been demolished a rebuilt multiple times.
+One objection might be that I probably missed some properties that had been demolished and rebuilt multiple times.
 I'm glad to concede that I probably missed a few, but most properties were associated with only one or two permits, so I wasn't that concerned about it.

 <h2>Feature Selection and Engineering</h2>